 1. Design and weight

-However, irrespective of the design, they are very portable since they are significantly small.
+Earphones win this battle of weight. irrespective of the design, they are very portable since they are significantly small.
 You can easily roll them and put them in your pocket.

 Many people have confirmed that they use headsets or earbuds while exercising because they are light and easy to carry.